tapiad/tapiad.github.io/CS 460/HW7/index.md

 ```

-They can choose a preferred language.
+They can choose a preferred *language*.

 ```html
 @*Language*@